 Kursen bygger på och fördjupar innehållet i Latin, nybörjarkurs I. Här tränas och fördjupas kunskaperna i latinets grammatik genom läsning av originaltexter, företrädesvis antik prosa. Även antik poesi och texter från andra epoker läses.
 Jämfört med tidigare nivå läggs en större vikt vid texternas historiska och kulturella kontext, i synnerhet den romerska.

-- Text- och grammatikstudium med realia I, 7.5 ECTS
+- Text- och grammatikstudium med realia I, 7.5 credits

-- Text- och grammatikstudium med realia II, 7.5 ECTS
+- Text- och grammatikstudium med realia II, 7.5 credits

 Second Admission Round / Nationell ansökningsomgång

 28 August 2023 – 14 January 2024

 Öppnar för sen anmälan den 14 July 2023

 How to apply

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods: October–January for autumn semester and June–August for spring semester.